THE TESTOSTERONE DIET:

 Even if you're not necessarily deficient in these vitamins and minerals, merely having sub-optimal levels of them will result in sub-optimal T levels.

-Although possible, it can prove difficult to get optimal amounts of these micronutrients through diet alone.
+Although possible, it can prove difficult to consume optimal amounts of these micronutrients through diet alone.
 This is where supplementation can help.

 A No B.S.
 Guide to Testosterone Supplements

 You can check out the ultimate guide to testosterone boosters for an extensive overview on this topic, but the bottom line is this:

 Most test boosters available at your local GNC or supplement store will do next to nothing for your T-levels.